ai-shifu/ChatALL/README.md

 More is coming.
 Upvote your favorite bots in [these issues](https://github.com/sunner/ChatALL/labels/more%20LLMs).

+### Note on Web-connected Bot Reliability

+Web-connected AI bots (those marked with "Web Access") are inherently less reliable and frequently face stability issues, as service providers regularly update their web interfaces and security measures.
+These web-based connections rely on reverse engineering and are difficult to maintain, often breaking unexpectedly.
+For a dependable experience, we strongly recommend using bots that offer API access whenever possible.

 ### Other features

 - Quick-prompt mode: send the next prompt without waiting for the previous request to complete